 What we are testing the water for- the very basics:

 - Free Chlorine

 Let’s stick with the very basics first.
-Sanitizing the water is usually done with a Chlorinating compound so the kits testing the water looks for the presence of Chlorine, specifically it’s oxidizing and disinfecting byproduct HOCL.
+Sanitizing the water is usually done with a Chlorinating compound so the kits testing the water looks for the presence of Chlorine, specifically, it’s oxidizing and disinfecting byproduct HOCL.
 So your test kit or strip should be able to give us a Total and Free Chlorine reading.
 We want a minimum of 1 ppm on this reading.
-Maximum reading vary depending upon bather load, temperature, product labels, and presence of chlorine demand at time of chemical addition.
+Maximum reading varies depending upon bather load, temperature, product labels, and presence of chlorine demand at the time of chemical addition.

 It is unsafe to swim in water with a Chlorine reading below 1 PPM.